Watch maintenance and care

 ULTRASONIC CLEANING

 An authorized service center will not only replace the battery and check the watch’s seals, but they can also clean the case and bracelet in an ultrasonic bath.
 To maintain the attractive appearance of your watch, it is a good idea to have it cleaned in this way at least once a year.
+Ultrasonic treatment not only helps to remove all dirt from the case and bracelet, but also extends the life of the watch, especially its moving parts.
+This is doubly true for the bracelet, as dirt that settles inside can cause excessive friction between individual parts and damage them.

 Mechanical watches

+This type of watch movement requires more attention than other mechanisms.
+Always remove the watch from your wrist when winding it.
+Regular service inspections should be a given for these types of watches, ideally every 2 to 5 years.
+It should be kept in mind that these types of watches are less resistant to shocks and vibrations and also have less accuracy than battery-powered watches.
 Mechanical watches require regular winding, automatic watches need to be kept running through activity, wearing.
 The power reserve when fully wound is at least 42 hours, then it needs to be rewound or worn.
 Fully winding a watch does not guarantee its all-day wear during sedentary work or low activity, it simply depends on the movements of the hand on which you wear the watch.

-Quartz watch battery
+Quartz watch – battery replacement

+The movement of a quartz watch is powered by a battery and therefore does not need to be wound.
+However, the battery needs to be replaced regularly, at the latest after its service life has expired.
+This is usually no longer than two years.
 Always have the battery in your watch replaced by an authorized service center.
 Never try to replace it yourself at home.
 The battery life is around 24 months (remember that the watch was manufactured much earlier than you bought it, so the battery may have been in the watch for longer).
 However, the life depends on various factors, such as the type of movement used.
 Watches with a chronograph consume more energy than watches without one.
 Always have a dead battery removed as soon as possible.
 If it is left inside the watch for too long, it can cause serious damage to the mechanism.

 STRAP CARE

 If you plan to use your watch in water or suffer from excessive sweating, definitely avoid a leather strap.
 Leather is not a friend of water, so steel or rubber straps are more suitable in this case.
+Leather straps have a lifespan of about a year to a year and a half under normal use.
+After this period, we recommend replacing it with a new one.
+The elasticity and color of the skin are mainly affected by humidity, skin acidity, sweat, chemicals, sunlight, and the level of wear.

 STOPWATCH ADJUSTMENT